fchauvel/MAD/README.md

     * Merge throttling and Task pool into Bounded task pool
     * Autoscaling should read statistics from the monitor
     * Monitor should also account for worker counts
+    * Events pushed by each state machine should be an enumeration (data-driven)
+ * Concepts ideas
- * Quid of Caching
+    * Caching
+    * Server side Proxy
+    * Client side proxies / circuit breaker?
+    * Message-Queue/PubSub?
-    * Message-Queue/PubSub as a concept?
+    * Deamons as processes that would run periodically within a service

 ## NEXT RELEASE CHANGE LOG